 You will need to attend the out patient department regularly for check-up by the doctor and for testing your blood.
 Initially you will have to visit 2- 3 times a week; later once a week and then less often.
 The better you look after your new liver, the longer it will last for you and the lesser the side effects of medications.

-The cost of liver transplantation is estimated to be around 18 lakhs.
+The cost of liver transplantation is estimated to be around 21 lakhs (Twenty one Lakhs).

 Living-donor transplantation entails the removal of a portion of the donor's healthy liver into another person who is in need of transplantation (recipient).
 A family member, usually a parent, sibling or adult child (above the age of 18 years) or someone emotionally close, such as a spouse, may volunteer to donate a portion of their healthy liver.
 This procedure is made possible by the liver's unique ability to regenerate.
 After transplantation, the partial livers of both the donor and recipient will grow and remodel to form complete organs.